RishatTalukder/learning_react/readme.md

 ....
 ```

 here the `src` attribute of the `img` tag is a `url` of an image.
 We can use this `url` to get the image from the internet.
 But we can also use a local image.

 # Local Images

-SOoooooo, We need to make a folder in our `src` folder and name it `img`.
+SOoooooo, We need to make a folder in our `books/public` folder and name it `img`.
 And we need to put our image in that folder.

-So download the image from the internet and put it in the `img` folder.
+So download the image from the internet and put it in the `image` folder.

 then, go to `index.js` and edit the image component as follows.